 The Bose Soundbar 700 doesn’t support Atmos.

 The Bose 700 has the same decent sound enhancement features as the Soundbar 500.
 It has a room correction feature that you set up using the Bose ADAPTiQ headset and it will apply sound correction depending on your room.
 It also has a Dialog Enhancement feature, which will help make dialog in movies a bit clearer, even at a lower volume.
-Unfortunately, it doesn’t have an EQ to help you customize the sound to your personal liking.
+On the downside, unlike the Sony HW-S60T or Bang & Olufsen Beosound Stage, it doesn’t have a graphic EQ to help you customize the sound to your personal liking.
+However, there are presets available.

 The Bose Soundbar 700 has limited wired connectivity.
 You can't use it as a hub as it lacks a Full HDMI In port and there is no Analog Audio In that can be helpful with older devices.
-There is an 'IR' input that you can use to connect an infrared transmitter so the bar can relay the infrared signal it receives.
-There is also a 'BASS' port for connecting to an external subwoofer, a 'DATA' port for firmware upgrades and the 'ADAPTiQ' port for the headset that is included to help with room calibration.
+There's an 'IR' input that you can use to connect an infrared transmitter so the bar can relay the infrared signal it receives.
+There's also a 'BASS' port for connecting to an external subwoofer, a 'DATA' port for firmware upgrades, and the 'ADAPTiQ' port for the headset that's included to help with room calibration.

 Just like the Bose Soundbar 500, this bar also supports eARC.
 Unfortunately, it can only downmix surround sound encoded in the Dolby Digital and DTS formats to 3.0 due to the bar's speaker configuration.
 Dolby Digital is widely available on streaming platforms, whereas DTS is usually the fallback of the higher quality DTS-HD MA format.
 This bar can't offer you a more immersive sound experience as it lacks support for object-based surround sound formats, like Dolby Atmos.